ooaklee/ghatd/docs/adr/adr007-starter-v0-lazy-composition-layer.md

 and middleware.
 Once that API is stable, the host application's server entry point will be migrated to consume `external/starter/v0`.

+The second rollout slice adds that wiring layer:

+- `NewRepositories` builds the standard Mongo-backed repositories from a core `external/repository.MongoDbRepository`, while allowing per-repository overrides.
+- `NewServices` builds the standard GHATD services and manager services from repositories plus explicit host-provided integrations for ephemeral storage, email, optional audit overrides, OAuth, policy, notifications, auth secrets, and payment providers.
+- `NewHandlers` builds the standard handlers with default error bundles from `external/errormanifest/bundles`, while allowing callers to replace or clear those bundles.
+- `NewMiddleware` wraps the accessmanager middleware suite instead of duplicating all middleware aliases inside starter.
+It can reuse the service-layer ephemeral store when that store supports hardened rate limiting, or accept an explicit middleware store override.
+- `NewStack` validates `Config` and groups already-built layers.
+It does not force all layers to be present, so projects can adopt starter/v0 incrementally.
+Nil layers mean "not wired yet" and must be checked before use.

+The starter constructors use request structs.
+This keeps the API readable as the dependency list grows and gives host applications named escape hatches for custom repositories, configs, error maps, and provider registries.

 ## Consequences

 New GHATD projects gain a Lazy path that makes the first server easier to